 Creating the required functions

 It is essential to create functions to handle the callbacks from the WebSocket-Client class.
 Notably, these are standard handlers and would be identical for any WebSocket.
-Please sign up for a free WebSocket Trial at https://tradermade.com/signup.
+Please sign up for a free WebSocket Trial at http://tradermade.com/signup.
 You can submit your login details to get TraderMade WebSocket on_open.

 At this stage, we have the logger and the handler.
 We need to create the WebSocket through the primary function of the program.